serokell/blog-posts/Introduction to Free Monads/article.md

 - They build tree-like structures, which later can be interpreted.
 - Any typical Haskell monad can be implemented as a free monad with a corresponding interpreter.
 - Generally, a free monad can be converted to any other monad via a natural transformation.
-- One particular application of free monads is in building ASTs for EDSLs.
+- One particular application of free monads is in building ASTs for eDSLs.
 - But you could use them almost anywhere where a tree could be used.

-For further reading, turns out, to get a monad, we don't really even need a functor if we cheat a little.
+For further reading: it turns out, to get a monad, we don't really even need a functor if we cheat a little.
 This construction is known as freer monads (as in, more free than free).
 See [Free and Freer Monads: Putting Monads Back into Closet ](https://okmij.org/ftp/Computation/free-monad.html).

 ## Exercises

-1. Implement the standard monads `Reader`, `Writer` using `Free`.
+1. Implement the standard monads `Reader` and `Writer` using `Free`.
     Here is a template to get you started:

     ```haskell